pkhenry52/PipeLoss/README.md

 # PipeLoss

 ## Bases
-This program is a GUI interface for the analyaia of pipe networks based on the documentation by Roland W. Jeppson:
+This program is a GUI interface for the analysis of pipe networks based on the documentation by Roland W. Jeppson:
 January 1974
 ### Steady Flow Analysis of Pipe Networks: An Instructional Manual